Toc H Institute of Science and Technology

 The college is headed by principal Preethi Thekkath and follows Bloom's revised taxonomy for education.
 Dignitaries including former president A.P.J Abdul Kalam, I.S.R.O Chief Dr.G.
 Madhavan Nair have visited the college.

 Recognition

 The institute is approved by the All India Council for Technical Education (AICTE), New Delhi and the Government of Kerala and is affiliated to APJ Abdul Kalam Technological University.
 The college is accredited by the National Assessment and Accreditation Council (NAAC).
-It is one among the 16 engineering colleges in Kerala with National Board of Accreditation (NBA) Accredited Programs in Civil Engineering, Computer Science & Engineering, Electronics & Communications Engineering & Mechanical Engineering, under the self financing category.
+It is one among the 16 engineering colleges in Kerala with National Board of Accreditation (NBA) Accredited Programs in Civil Engineering, Computer Science & Engineering, Electronics & Communications Engineering & Mechanical Engineering and Safety & Fire Engineering under the self financing category.

 Organization

 The college offers BTech courses in the following disciplines: